aziz-ayed/denoising/README.md

 Stars are parametrized by 2 ellipticity components ``e1`` ``e2`` and one size component ``R2``.
 The datasets used can thus be reproduced using the notebook above and the parameters catalogs specified in the <a href="https://github.com/aziz-ayed/denoising/issues" target="_blank" style="text-decoration:none; color: #F08080">Issues</a> section of this repository, for each step of the project.

 However, the MCCD algorithm operates on eigenPSFs and not simple stars, which led us to designing a more complex training dataset.
-Our methodology is detailled in the dedicated <a href="https://github.com/aziz-ayed/denoising/blob/main/datasets/README.md" target="_blank" style="text-decoration:none; color: #F08080">README</a>.
+Our methodology and notebooks are detailled in the dedicated <a href="https://github.com/aziz-ayed/denoising/blob/main/datasets/README.md" target="_blank" style="text-decoration:none; color: #F08080">README</a> <a href="https://github.com/aziz-ayed/denoising/tree/main/datasets" target="_blank" style="text-decoration:none; color: #F08080">datasets</a> folder.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/57011275/124650455-10049e00-de9a-11eb-8e64-0e1da3869e5b.jpg" alt="star_vs_eigenpsf" width="50%" height="50%"/>